Initial-T-public/initial-t-public.github.io/_posts/2025-12-21-Yippee-Ki-yay-Merry-Christmas.md

 # Yippee Ki-yay Christmas Tree Decoration

-Die Hard is my wife's and my favorite Christmas movie., so this year, inspired by the [Ajaxjones project](https://www.instructables.com/Christmas-Decoration-Die-Hard-Yippee-Ki-yay-Merry-/) we decided to make our own version.
+Die Hard is my wife's and my favorite Christmas movie, so this year, inspired by the [Ajaxjones project](https://www.instructables.com/Christmas-Decoration-Die-Hard-Yippee-Ki-yay-Merry-/) we decided to make our own version.
 The result was a Christmas tree decoration in the form of John McClane in the Nakatomi ventilation shaft from the first part of the film.
 The decoration is interactive, the lighter is actually a diode, and there is a speaker at the back of the tunnel.
 The whole thing is controlled by an ESP32 controller, which launches an HTTP server that can be used to turn the decoration on or off.

 {% include embed/youtube.html id='FPNXE3hnzMo' %}